CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ![UserStoryGithub](https://user-images.githubusercontent.com/46902147/56765798-20227e00-6765-11e9-979d-04eb72f43116.png)

-In the final version of the Magic Elevator, two elevator riders can take the role of magicians.
-First, the magicians go through a training mode (the third panel).
-The UI asks each magician to train her or his own spell to summon the elevator up or down; the spells are a combination of wand gestures and corresponding voice incantations.
-After the training has ended, it is time to put the magicans to the test.
-Both magicians have to agree on the direction in which they want the elevator to go.
-Accordingly, both magicians cast the spells they recordied earlier (fourth panel).
-Only two agreeing, properly executed spells will call the elevator(fifth panel).
-If there is only one magician present, they can simply call the elevator at will by casting their up or down spell (last panel).
+In the final version of the Magic Elevator, two elevator riders can take the role of witch/wizard.
+First, they go through a training mode (the third panel).
+The UI asks each witch/wizard to train her or his own spell to summon the elevator up or down; the spells are a combination of wand motions and corresponding voice incantations.
+After the training has ended, it is time to put them to the test.
+Both witches/wizards have to agree on the direction in which they want the elevator to go.
+Accordingly, they both cast the spells they recordied earlier (fourth panel).
+Only two agreeing, properly executed spells will call the elevator (fifth panel).
+If there is only one witch/wizard present, they can simply call the elevator at will by casting their up or down spell (last panel).

 ## Description of User Interface
 While users of this system mainly interact just with their wands and the elevator, there is a UI on a computer through which they can train their wand motions, change their associated incantations, and see feedback from various system components.
 The UI is pictured below.